Banbury Young Homeless Project (BYHP)

 Phone: 9am - 5pm Mon - Thur, Fri 9am - 4.30pm

-Support all young people aged between 13 and 25 with a range of services in three core areas, all known to help prevent the route causes of youth homelessness:
+Support all young people aged between 13 and 25 with a range of services in the following core areas, all known to help prevent the route causes of youth homelessness:

 - Training and Employability

 A food bank for young people is also available.
 Other opportunities exist for learning skills and for leisure pastimes.

 The Therapeutic Counselling and Wellbeing team offer free Counselling and Family Mediation Services to young people and their families.

 - Every Wednesday evening the team run a Peer Support Group from 5:00 pm till 7:00 pm, which offers a range of activities from animation workshops, photography and art.
 The evening includes a hot meal often created from the amazing donations received via Food For Charities.
 (Please note that during the pandemic the peer support group is hosted virtually.)